 The winger had a different view to referee Clive Thomas.

-The whistle that blew signalled not a richly-deserved Everton goal but a freekick to the opposition.
-Hamilton's effort was chalked off; Liverpool went on to progress.
+The whistle that blew signalled not a richly-deserved Everton goal but a free-kick to the opposition.
+Hamilton's effort was chalked off; Liverpool went on to progress to the Wembley showpiece.

-But Everton had already been to Wembley, to play Aston Villa in the League Cup final.
-A goalless stalement meant a replay at Hillsbrough, where a 1-1 draw, incredibly, sent the tie to a third game.
+But Everton had already played under the Twin Towers that term, against Aston Villa in the League Cup final.
+A goalless stalemate meant a replay at Hillsborough, where a 1-1 draw, incredibly, sent the tie to a third game.

 Old Trafford was the venue and, for Everton, it would provide an agonising end to the saga.
 Despite goals from Mike Lyons and Bob Latchford, Villa – inspired by a certain Andy Gray – condemned the Blues to a 3-2 defeat.

-Ahead of a recent visit of Villa, evertonfc.com caught up with Goodlass to discuss the remarkable '77 cup runs, his love for the Club and Everton’s battle with their mega-rich Premier League rivals.
+evertonfc.com caught up with Goodlass to discuss the remarkable '77 cup runs and his endless love for his boyhood team.

 Click here to see an enlarged version of this photograph